Products

 Aside from the ones mentioned previously in the article, there are many other quality assurance and quality control methods available today.
 While Six Sigma, Lean, and Kaizen offer generally applicable procedures for improving overall quality, using the right tools to implement these methods increases their effectiveness.

 Involve all employees and gain their buy-in and commitment to adhere to the organization’s quality standards and processes.
-Conduct onboarding for new hires and refresher training for tenured employees to help them understand that maintaining the quality of products and services is everyone’s responsibility, not only of leadership or the quality management team.
+Conduct onboarding for new hires and refresher quality assurance training for tenured employees to help them understand that maintaining the quality of products and services is everyone’s responsibility.

 Reinforce quality control procedures through regular quality checks and immediately address nonconformance discovered during internal audits.
-Discuss improvement opportunities during quality control procedures trainings.
 Implement production planning and control or production control techniques to further strengthen the quality control procedures.
-Keep employees up-to-date on new processes and encourage them to share best practices and provide suggestions on how to further improve quality.

-Conduct customer surveys, review incident reports, learn from past mistakes in your organization and others in the business, stay up-to-date with industry best practices, and be on the lookout for new technology that can help improve processes and implementation of quality standards in your organization.
+Conduct customer satisfaction surveys, review incident reports, learn from past mistakes in your organization and others in the business, and stay up-to-date with industry best practices.

 Save time and maximize resources for quality control by using new technology such as sensors that automate monitoring of quality parameters and mobile auditing tools to record and analyze information that paper audit forms cannot capture.